iwamotoyuji/fairseq-nlc/JAPANESE_BART_README.md

 ## Pretrain
 We set most of the parameters according to the papers of [BART](https://arxiv.org/pdf/1910.13461.pdf), [mBART](https://arxiv.org/abs/2001.08210) and [RoBERTa](https://arxiv.org/abs/1907.11692).

-Following command is an example of pretraining bart by yourself.
+The following command is an example of pretraining bart by yourself.
 `$DATASET_DIR` must contain `train`, `valid` and `dict.txt`.

 ```shell